AlonaZharova/Measuring_performance_of_CRC/CRCmapev/README.md

 Published in : CRC - Evaluating Research Performance of the Collaborative Research Center 649

-Description : 'Produces a map with the locations of scientic events visited by CRC members from 2005 to 2016, June (paid from CRC)'
+Description : 'Produces a map with the locations of sientificevents visited by CRC members from 2005 to 2016, June (paid from CRC)'

 Keywords : 'plot, map, multivariate, analysis, descriptive, descriptive-methods, distribution,